-He has asked you that all important magical question…’will you marry me’ and obviously your answer is yes!
+They have asked you that all important magical question…’will you marry me’ and obviously your answer is yes!
 But now, it’s time to plan your big day.
-If you are a first-time bride, wedding planning can be an extremely daunting process.
+If you are a first-timer to marriage, wedding planning can be an extremely daunting process.
 You’ll have a million and one questions running through your head, wondering about what to start with first, what type of wedding do I want…the list of questions is endless.

 So here is our little helpful timeline guide, so that you don’t have to lay awake a night wondering what the next thing to do is, all you need to do is enjoy this amazing journey of planning your wedding as we’ve got it all covered right here.

 Choose a wedding date, there is not point in doing anything else until you have a date, as the first question that all suppliers will ask you is ‘When do you get married’.
 So, sit down, get the calendar out, discuss with your partner the type of wedding that you both might want, do you want a summer wedding with blue sky and people being able to enjoy Pimm’s outside on the lawn, or do you want a more romantic winter feel to your day.
 Take some time to think about this, its important, after all you only plan on getting married the once, so you want to make sure its perfect in every way.

 Once the date is set you can move on….

 - Decide on a wedding date – if you took our advice above you can tick this one off the list

 - Decide how much you want to spend on your big day – remember as you go along your budget will always change so we recommend using this as a guide

 - If you want to get married in a church speak with your priest